 There’s more to investing than just stocks, bonds, and cash.
 Meet commodities.

 A commodity is a basic good or raw material that you can consume or use to make other products.
-Some examples: corn, milk, coffee, orange juice, silver, gold, oil, and natural gas.
+Some examples: wheat, corn, milk, coffee, orange juice, silver, gold, oil, and natural gas.

 Because commodity prices move independently of traditional assets like stocks and bonds, investing in them is one way to diversify.
 Read: when stock prices drop, commodities may still perform well and help prop up your overall portfolio.